How to prevent baby from choking

 To see an infant choking while breastfeeding can be frightening, especially if she is coughing or sputtering milk.
 There are a few reasons why infants choke while breastfeeding, including problems with positioning and taking the nipple.
 Infants who are lying flat can choke.
 Gagging, choking, strangling, gulping, coughing, or gasping while nursing are some of the signs that you may be having forceful-let-down, which is associated with having an oversupply or too much milk.
 Some moms notice that problem starts about three to six weeks after birth.
 Cradle the baby in your arms but lean backward on a reclined surface.
 Don’t forget to let the baby burp frequently because she may swallow air while nursing.

-8. Be prepared for emergencies.
+8. Prepare for emergencies.

 Knowing how to quickly and effectively clear a blocked airway and, if necessary, resuscitate your baby, may save his life.
 If your baby is choking, but still coughing effectively, let him cough as it is the best way to clear an airway.
 Parents and caregivers should learn first aid for choking and cardiopulmonary resuscitation (CPR) in the event a choking episode occurs.
 Call your local hospital or search online to find classes for infant CPR and choking first aid.
 Also keep phone numbers for police, fire department, doctors, hospitals, and poison control next to the phone and stored in your contacts.
 Saving precious seconds by knowing how to respond in an emergency is important and could save a life.
 Lastly, don’t panic and maintain that presence of mind.